I made the mistake of listening to the GPS unit.

 A – Yes, sir.
 It was not a dream.
 I don’t dream when I am wide awake, to be sure; and I know I saw her right there with me.“

-The murder trial lasted eight days and Shue did take the stand to deny the charges against him.
-The jury debated for little over an hour before returning a verdict of guilty.
+The trial lasted eight days and Shue did take the stand to deny the charges against him.
+The jury debated for little over an hour before returning a verdict of guilty – according to them, Mrs. Heaster’s story had little to do with their verdict.
 Shue was sentenced to life in prison and was sent to the penitentiary in Moundsville where he died three years later.

 Zona’s ghost never appeared again to her mother and it can be assumed she was satisfied with the outcome of the trial.